-Dear Volunteer
+Dear Volunteer,

+Welcome to our team.

-Welcome to the Volunteer Handbook.
-We extend a warm welcome to you and hope that find volunteering with United Lincolnshire Hospitals NHS Trust will be both enjoyable and rewarding.
+We really hope that you will that find volunteering with United Lincolnshire Hospitals NHS Trust both enjoyable and rewarding.

-The purpose of this Volunteer Handbook is to answer some of the questions often asked by volunteers.
-This handbook provides guidance and regulations pertaining to voluntary activities to ensure they are enjoyable and rewarding and that volunteers are provided with the information required to carry out their voluntary activities appropriately and safely.
+The purpose of this Handbook is to answer some of the questions often asked by volunteers.
+This handbook provides guidance and regulations pertaining to volunteer activities.
+It provides you with the information required to carry out your voluntary activities appropriately and safely.